Safety Representative Training Course

 What You'll Learn

-The course covers five core areas across three days, combining legal knowledge with practical skills development.
+The course covers five core areas across three days.
+It blends legal knowledge with practical skills.

-Thorough understanding of the Safety, Health and Welfare at Work Act 2005, with specific focus on Section 25 (Safety Representatives), Section 26 (Safety Consultation), and Section 27 (legal protections for Safety Representatives).
-You’ll understand employer duties, employee responsibilities, and the enforcement powers of the HSA.
+Thorough understanding of the Safety, Health and Welfare at Work Act 2005, with focus on Section 25 (Safety Representatives), Section 26 (Safety Consultation), and Section 27 (protections for Safety Representatives).
+You will learn what employers must do, what employees must do, and how the HSA enforces the law.

 Hazard Identification and Risk Assessment

-Practical techniques for identifying workplace hazards, assessing risks, and prioritising corrective actions.
-You’ll learn systematic inspection methods and how to complete risk assessments that meet legal requirements.
+Practical ways to spot hazards, assess risks, and rank corrective actions.
+You will learn systematic inspection methods.
+You will also complete risk assessments that meet Irish safety duties.

 Workplace Inspections

-How to plan and conduct effective workplace safety inspections, document findings, and communicate results to management.
+How to plan an inspection, carry it out, record what you find, and report it to management.
 Includes practical inspection exercises and template checklists.

 Accident and Incident Investigation